elementengineering/Frontend-React-Coding-Challenge/README.md

 - Minimum Requirements Create a listing of posts from the supplied api. (https://jsonplaceholder.typicode.com/posts ).
 - Each post in the list should link to a detail page for that post.
 - It should be responsive.
-- The UI is entirely up to you, feel free to design it in any fashion you wish.
-It's not a UX test so a usable UI is sufficient.
+- The UI should be well designed with respect to basic UI alignment constraints and principals,
+- Feel free to design components with your own understanding of UI-UX designing.

 # Bonus